Japanese e-vehicle battery company to build Kentucky plant

 "This commitment takes us one step further toward our ambition to make high-performance, longer-range batteries for a diverse range of automotive manufacturers worldwide to support the EV transition,” he added.

+Automakers sold nearly 4.6 million electric vehicles worldwide last year.
+LMC Automotive, an industry consulting firm, expects that to rise to nearly 7 million this year and to more than 15 million by 2025.
+Still, that will be only about 15% of global vehicle sales.

+In the U.S., LMC says just over 400,000 EVs were sold last year.
+The company expects that to rise to more than 2.2 million by 2025.
+Still, that’s only about 13% of new vehicle sales.

-The new development follows last year's announcement that Ford and its battery partner will build twin battery plants outside the Glendale community in central Kentucky.
+In Kentucky, the Envision AESC project follows last year's announcement that Ford and its battery partner will build twin battery plants outside Glendale in central Kentucky.
 That mega-project will create 5,000 jobs to produce batteries for the automaker’s next generation of electric vehicles.

-“So once again a company that is redefining the automobile industry is betting their future on Kentucky and our workforce,” Beshear said Wednesday.
+“So once again a company that is redefining the automobile industry is betting their future on Kentucky and our workforce,” Beshear said Wednesday of the Envision AESC project.

+The Democratic governor thanked the state's Republican-dominated legislature for its role in luring the new company.
+Republican Kentucky House Speaker David Osborne said the new plant announcement shows "great things can happen when we all pull in the same direction.”
+Soon after the plant celebration, Republican lawmakers started overriding the governor's many vetoes.

+The state's new partnership provides the company up to $116.8 million from state incentive programs and up to $5 million in grant-in-aid for skills training, the governor's office said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.